terraboops/jquery-pretty-placeholder/README.md

   }
 ```

-You can also pass options into the function call in JSON format:
+If you hate CSS, love JavaScript too much, or otherwise do not want to alter your CSS, you can also pass options into the function call in JSON format:
 ```javascript
 $('input').sexyPlaceholder({
 'class': 'placeholder', //Class attribute for styling things